-Those with a pair of Devil’s Bowl victories include even more legends like 1995 Series champion Dave Blaney (95 career wins), Stevie Smith (84 wins) and Jeff Swindell (51 wins), among others making two trips to Victory Lane.
+Those with a pair of Devil’s Bowl victories include even more legends like 1995 Series champion Dave Blaney (95 career wins), four-time and reigning champion Brad Sweet (89 wins), Stevie Smith (84 wins) and Jeff Swindell (51 wins), among others making two trips to Victory Lane.

-Eleven different drivers have won once at Devil’s Bowl, most recently Brent Marks last season.
+Ten different drivers have won once at Devil’s Bowl, most recently James McFadden back on April 1.

-For tickets to the Federated Auto Parts Texas Outlaw Nationals, CLICK HERE.
+For tickets to the Sprint Car Stampede, CLICK HERE.

 If you can’t make it to the track, watch all the action on DIRTVision.